|

 Crowded places in India

 India is one of the fastest growing economies in the world and that is something the Indians can be proud of.
 They can also be proud of the fact that India is the largest democracy in the whole world and has progressed a lot, ever since Independence.
 Although, despite the growth, one of the struggles India faces is the increasing population.
-Currently, whopping 1.3 billion people reside in India and it is also the second most populous country in the world, after China and comprises seventy percent of total world's population, with its major cities suffering the most.
+Currently, whopping 1.3 billion people reside in India and it is also the second most populous country in the world, after China and comprises 70 percent of total world's population, with its major cities suffering the most.

 What is a crowd?

 A crowd is a large group of people that are gathered or considered together.
-A crowd may be definable through a common purpose or set of emotions, such as at a political rally, a sports event or during looting and this is known as a psychological crowd or may simply be made up of many people going about their business in a busy area and the term 'The crowd' may sometimes refer to the lower orders of people in general.
+A crowd may be definable through a common purpose or set of emotions, such as at a political rally, a sports event or during looting and this is known as a psychological crowd or may simply be made up of many people going about their business in a busy area and the term the 'Crowd' may sometimes refer to the lower orders of people in general.

 A common occurrence